Best Mattress 2026

 “One of my favorite things about the Birch is how cooling it is.
 I think any hot sleeper will be satisfied by this breathable bed.
 It’s definitely one of the most cooling mattresses available thanks to its wool and latex layers.
 These cooling materials also make it one of my favorite organic mattresses.” – Madison Schaper, Sleepopolis staff writer

-Why the Birch is the Best Organic Twin Bed
+Why It’s the Best Organic Twin-Size Mattress

-However, this bed’s accolades don’t stop there.
-It earned a score of 4 or higher in back pressure relief, cooling, edge support, motion isolation, and responsiveness.
+• It earned a score of 4 or higher in back pressure relief, cooling, edge support, motion isolation, and responsiveness.

 A man and a woman lying next to each other on the Birch Natural mattress.
 The man is wearing a sleep mask over his eyes.